muratk5n/thirdwave/en/README.md

 ---

-If govs wanted these ppl can be hurt in a big way at the major hubs, UK, Spain, Italy (which made a big bust recently).
+If govs wanted drug traffickers can be hurt in a big way at the major hubs, UK, Spain, Italy (which made a big bust recently).
 At sources too naturally such as Colombia.

 ---